moonrailgun/dreaction/README.md

 Your best debug tool in `react-native`

-**feature**:
+**Highlight**:

-- show logs
+- 🟠 Debug Ball (Suuuuuper useful for QA!) 👀
-- network interceptor
+- 📜 Logs/Network (Easily track logs and network requests) 🌐
-- data watcher
+- 🔍 Data Watcher (Keep an eye on your data in real-time) 📊
-- custom command
+- ⚡ Custom Command (Run your own custom commands to make debugging even smoother) 🖥️
-- performance monitor
+- 📈 Performance Monitor (Monitor your app’s performance and optimize like a pro) 💪

 ## Screenshot